-Managing a peanut allergy usually involves a multidisciplinary team.
-Avoidance is the primary means of preventing a food allergy reaction.
-Strict avoidance can place a significant burden on patient quality of life and provoke anxiety in patients and family members.
-Besides avoiding peanuts, individuals need to be careful not to consume cross-contaminated foods and taught how to interpret food labels to identify sources of food allergens.
-Self-injectable epinephrine prescription is necessary for patients with peanut allergy.
+Managing a peanut allergy usually involves an interprofessional team.
+The majority of patients are first seen by the nurse practitioner or primary care provider.
+While avoidance is the primary means of preventing a food allergy reaction, strict avoidance can place a significant burden on patient quality of life and provoke anxiety in patients and family members.
+Besides avoiding peanuts, individuals need to be careful not to consume cross-contaminated foods and taught how to interpret food labels to identify sources of food allergens. self-injectable epinephrine prescription is necessary for patients with peanut allergy.
 They should receive education on how to recognize the signs and symptoms of food hypersensitivity and how to administer epinephrine.

 |||Al-Muhsen S,Clarke AE,Kagan RS, Peanut allergy: an overview.
 CMAJ : Canadian Medical Association journal = journal de l'Association medicale canadienne.
 2003 May 13; [PubMed PMID: 12743075]|